Updated August 2021

 A RESPECTED RECRUITER

-Smith has long been recognized as one of the top recruiters in college basketball.
+Smith has cemented himself as one of the top recruiters in college basketball.
+He was a lead recruiter for the Seminoles as the program attracted the No. 2 recruiting class in the nation in 2021.
+Smith helped recruit each one of the Seminoles’ 2021 newcomers and was largely responsible for helping sign John Butler, the No. 1 recruit in the state of South Carolina and a top-50 national recruit.
 Included among the players he helped recruit to Clemson are two-time All-ACC forward and 2016 ACC Most Improved Player Jaron Blossomgame, Second-Team All-ACC selection in 2018 Marcquise Reed, 2018 Honorable Mention All-ACC selection Gabe DeVoe, 2018 All-ACC Defensive pick Elijah Thomas and 2018 All-ACC Tournament second team pick Shelton Mitchell.
 He was also instrumental in the development of All-ACC First-Team selection K.J.
-McDaniels and All-ACC Third-team pick Devin Booker in 2013.
+McDaniels and All-ACC Third-Team pick Devin Booker in 2013.

 SUCCESS AT GEORGIA SOUTHERN